Indigenous History of Maine

 Interesting Facts

-• Agamenticus was the first city to be chartered in the United States in 1641.
+Agamenticus was the first city to be chartered in what would become the United States in 1641.
 In 1642, it was renamed Gorgeana and incorporated as the first city.
 When the Massachusetts Bay Colony annexed southwestern Maine in 1652, Gorgeana was reincorporated as York.

-• Due to a long stretch of drought-like conditions that began in the summer of 1947, a series of subsequent fires destroyed more than 200,000 acres in what became known as “the year Maine burned.”
+After a long stretch of drought-like conditions that began in the summer of 1947, a series of fires destroyed more than 200,000 acres in what became known as the year Maine burned.

-• The Ice Storm of 1998, which knocked out power to half of the state for more than two weeks in January and resulted in hundreds of millions of dollars in damages, is considered to be one of the worst natural disasters in Maine’s history.
+The Ice Storm of 1998, which knocked out power to half the state for more than two weeks in January and caused hundreds of millions of dollars in damages, is considered to be one of the worst natural disasters in Maine’s history.

-• Eastport is the easternmost city in the continental United States.
-Only slightly further east is the town of Lubec, Maine.
+Eastport is the easternmost city in the continental United States.
+Only slightly farther east is the town of Lubec.